The most award winning

 Don’t let family members administer medication

 One of the most frequently cited practice-related problems is incorrect programming of the PCA pump, she says.
-Staff may misplace a decimal point, misread a prescription, or neglect to double-check settings before beginning infusion, Cohen says.
-"It is essential that staff members not only receive initial training on the pump, but that they also be retested on the pump’s use frequently," she suggests.
+Staff may misplace a decimal point, misread a prescription, or neglect to double-check settings before beginning infusion, Cohen reports.
+"It is essential that staff members not only receive initial training on the pump, but that they also be retested on the pump’s use frequently."

 Because different brands of pumps require staff members to learn a variety of programming steps, it is best to choose one pump for the entire facility, Cohen adds.
 "It is not only more efficient but also more effective if your nurse has to learn how to program and how to teach the patient to operate only one pump," she says.

 Another frequent reason for misuse of PCA pumps is a well-meaning family member, Cohen points out.
 One of a PCA pump’s safety features to prevent an overdose of medication is a lockout interval that prevents a patient from administering a dose within a certain time period, she says.
 "Patients are supposed to evaluate their own pain level and administer medication when they feel the need.
 This means that a drowsy, sedated patient won’t push the button for more medication."

 Unfortunately, well-meaning family members or nurses may push the button and think that they are helping the patient avoid pain, when, in fact, they may be oversedating the patient, she says.

 While PCA pumps are designed to prevent overmedication, this safety feature works effectively only when the patient is pushing the button, Cohen explains.
 If a patient already is drowsy or sedated from anesthesia or pain medication administered in the recovery area, the patient won’t push the button for more medication because he or she feels comfortable, she explains.
 If, however, a family member decides to push the button to help the patient avoid pain, the pump may administer the medication because the request for medication falls within proper time frames and doses, she says.